canonical/mysql-operator/README.md

 **Note:** pay attention to deploy identical [series](https://juju.is/docs/olm/deploy-an-application-with-a-specific-series) for `keystone` and `mysql-router` applications (due to the [subordinate](https://juju.is/docs/sdk/charm-types#heading--subordinate-charms) charm nature of `mysql-router`).

-2. `shared-db` is a relation that one uses when the application needs to connect directly to the database cluster.
+3. `mysql-shared` interface (`shared-db` endpoint) is a relation that one uses when the application needs to connect directly to the database cluster.
 It is supported by various legacy charms, e.g. [mysql-innodb-cluster](https://charmhub.io/mysql-innodb-cluster).
 The following commands can be executed to deploy and relate to the keystone charm: